 Figure 5 presents the CV in relation to BV/TV.
 It shows a tendency of CV values to increase with decreasing BV/TV values.
 Effectively, if the quantity of material inside the ROI decreases, the distribution homogeneity of this mass is more sensitive and therefore can quickly become highly heterogeneous.
 A simple assumption about this relation is that it could be monotonic.
 Pearson’s correlation coefficient being strictly negative confirms a negative monotonic relation.
 As some ROIs with higher BV/TV still present high CV values, imposing a fixed threshold for subsequent homogenization seem feasible.
-However, the value of this threshold actually results from an optimization process in the study of Panyasantisuk et al. (2015) and could be subject to more investigations.
+However, the value of this threshold results from an optimization process in the study of Panyasantisuk et al. (2015) and could be subject to more investigations.